slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 you may also want to have the SSH port (22) and the Nagios NRPE port (5666) open to your administrators' machines.

+For an initial test deployment, the Elasticsearch database is deployed on the same machine as the other servers.
+In this case, no additional ports need to be opened to the outside world.
+Production deployments should have the Elasticsearch database deployed on separate machines.
+In this case, the Elasticsearch ports 9200 and 9300 will need to be opened to the machine(s) running the other SlipStream services.

 The configured SlipStream connectors act as clients of the correponding cloud service provider.
 Consequently, the server must also have *outgoing* access to the underlying cloud service endpoints.
 The ports